ksuilen/storm_fhict/README.md

 -   User registration and JWT-based authentication.
 -   Initiate new STORM runs based on a topic.
+*   Real-time progress tracking via WebSocket connections.
 -   View history of past runs (topic, status, timestamp).
 -   View details of completed runs:
     -   Generated outline (`.txt`).
     -   Generated article (`.txt`, displayed as Markdown).
     -   Sources used (`url_to_info.json`).
+    -   Research questions and progress history.
 -   Delete past runs (removes database entry and output files).
+-   Admin panel for system configuration and model settings.
+-   Support for multiple LLM providers via Portkey gateway.

+## Model Configuration and Performance

+### Recommended Model Setup

+The application works best with the following configuration:

+**✅ Recommended Models:**
+- **Small Model**: `mistral-small` or `gpt-3.5-turbo` - Fast and efficient for research questions and conversation simulation
+- **Large Model**: `gpt-4o` - Proven stable performance for outline generation, article writing, and polishing

+**⚠️ Known Issues:**
+- **Mistral Large Models**: `mistral-large-2411` has known performance issues and may cause runs to hang during article generation phase.
+Use `gpt-4o` instead for large model tasks.
+- **Reasoning Models**: OpenAI's o1-preview and o1-mini models are not yet fully supported and may cause issues.
+Avoid using reasoning models.

+### Model Configuration via Admin Panel

+You can configure models through the admin panel (`/admin/system-settings`):

+1. **Small Model Name**: Used for research questions and conversation simulation
+2. **Large Model Name**: Used for outline generation, article writing, and polishing
+3. **API Configuration**: Set your OpenAI API key and optionally Portkey gateway settings

+### Portkey Gateway Support

+The application supports using Portkey as an API gateway for accessing multiple LLM providers:

+- Set `OPENAI_API_BASE` to your Portkey endpoint (e.g., `https://api.portkey.ai/v1`)
+- Configure your Portkey API key as `OPENAI_API_KEY`
+- The application automatically handles parameter conflicts between different providers
+- Fallback mechanisms ensure compatibility across providers

+### Performance Notes

+- **Typical Run Time**: 2-3 minutes for most topics
+- **Token Limits**: Configured per component (500-4000 tokens depending on task complexity)
+- **Timeout Handling**: Runs that hang for extended periods should be manually stopped and restarted
+- **Progress Tracking**: Real-time updates show research questions, outline generation, and article writing progress

 ## Setup and Running